stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-03-22-splitting-teamcity-kotlin-into-multiple-files.md

 * Root-level project files are in the `_self` directory.
 The TeamCity help pages mention this as `_Self`, but I prefer `_self` as it reinforces the Kotlin coding convention.
+* When converting from a single portable script to multiple scripts, be sure to set the package name correctly at the top of each file.
+Otherwise you will likely trip yourself up with compilation errors, unless you explicitly reference the package name in an import.

-The indivdiual files are shown below, not including `pom.xml`; there is no reason to modify it.
-Note the package imports section, containing both local packages and the jetbrains packages.
+The individual files are shown below, not including `pom.xml`; there is no reason to modify it.
+Note the package imports section, containing both local packages and the `jetbrains` packages.

 ### EchoHelloWorld.kt